abrarelidrisi/hello-world/README.md

 # hello-world
 a hello world one
-i will write my first github project now
+i will write my first github project now!